Rook matroids and log-concavity of $P$-Eulerian polynomials: Rook placements as linear extensions

 \textbf{Claim 3:} Let $\rho$ be the rook placement that corresponds to $\sigma$ under the bijection $f$.
-Then That is, $f$ maps the occupied rows of $\rho$ and the unoccupied columns of $\rho$ to descent bottoms of $\sigma$ and ascent bottoms of $\sigma$ respectively.
+Then That is, under the innermost path labeling of $\lambda/\mu$, occupied columns of $\rho$ and the unoccupied rows of $\rho$ are precisely equal to the descent tops of $\sigma$ and row ascents of $\sigma$ respectively.

-\textbf{Proof of Claim 3:} The map $f$ acts as follows on occupied row and unoccupied column indices.